People

 Dimple Sarnaaik is a graduate student at the University of Southern California.
 She works with Andrew Benson on the formation history of dark matter through N-body simulations and analytic modeling.
 Simultaneously, she is working with Kris Pardo at USC on probing properties of dark matter through its gravitational effects and astrometry.
 She is also the President of the Graduate Association of Students in Physics at USC and is passionate about science communication.

-Yu Zhao is a graduate student at the University of Southern California and works with Andrew Benson as a USC-Carnegie Fellow.
-She is interested in understanding the nature of dark matter and the epoch of reionization with numerical simulations and models.
+Julie (Zijing) Xue is a graduate student at the University of Southern California working with Ana Bonaca as a USC-Carnegie Fellow.
+She works on uncovering density substructures of stellar streams through observations, and is broadly interested in using streams to probe dark matter on the smallest scales.

 Former Postdocs